Ever go through patches when you feel a bit, well blah? We’ve all been there.

 11. MACA ROOT

 Purchased as a powder, maca root has been used as a stress reliever since ancient Peruvian Incas.
-Rich in calcium, magnesium, phosphorous, sodium and potassium, it is also a good source of trace minerals such as magnesium and iron (two important nutrients for controlling anxiety), zinc, iodine, and vitamins B1, B2, C and E. It helps control mood swings and is known as an energy booster and libido enhancer.
+Foods rich in calcium, magnesium, phosphorous, sodium and potassium, are also a good source of trace minerals such as magnesium and iron (two important nutrients for controlling anxiety), zinc, iodine, and vitamins B1, B2, C and E. It helps control mood swings and is known as an energy booster and libido enhancer.
 Here’s one of my favourite maca shakes.